platform-experience/serviceportal-widget-library/README.md

 ## Widget ID Naming

-Widgets and Pages IDs need to be unique in an instance, we need to take care while naming ID's to aviod collisions when Widget or Page is being loaded into instance or while committing an Update Set, or when an Upgrade or Plugin is applied.
+Widgets and Pages IDs need to be unique in an instance, we need to take care while naming ID's to avoid collisions when Widget or Page is being loaded into instance or while committing an Update Set, or when an Upgrade or Plugin is applied.
 Thus we need to keep these points in mind.

 1. Every Widget must have an ID
 2. IDs should be hyphenated alphanumeric strings (i.e. no spaces, no special characters)